Get an overview of the projected real estate trends for property prices, buyer behaviors, and technologies in the Philippines this 2022.

 The availability of the vaccines and their rollout in the Philippines benefit both the health and economic aspects.
 The government’s target to vaccinate 90 percent of the population by 2022 appears not only to assure herd immunity and increased economic activity but also promises a boost to the country’s residential market that real estate investors can look forward to.

 In its quarterly report in July, Colliers Philippines said that the reduced demand can probably continue until this year’s end with a 17.6 percent vacancy rate.
-The recovery in residential take-up is expected in the next 12 months “on the back of an economic recovery fueled by government’s vaccination efforts.”
+Investors can look forward to the recovery in residential take-up in the next months “on the back of an economic recovery fueled by government’s vaccination efforts.”

-Apart from residential spaces, the acceleration of the country’s vaccination program is also seen to push consumer confidence and business reopening.
+Apart from residential spaces, the acceleration of the country’s vaccination program will also push consumer confidence and business reopening.
 As the economy reopens, office buildings and other commercial establishments will also follow.

 But how about the supply?

 The firm said Metro Manila can expect 10,061 more units by the end of 2021, most of which will sprout from the Bay Area and Fort Bonifacio.
 This posed a whopping 198 percent increase as compared to last year, with only 3,370 units completed.